Ipe wood and Decking

 Grading is a tough issue since there is no standardized grading system.
-The reality is that with such a high global demand, the mills are exporting everything they can make.
-The North American market demands are very clear, and most mills do their best to only send the higher quality material, but as with any organic product there will be a mix of grades.
+Because Ipe has such a high global demand, the mills are exporting everything they can make.
+In addition, the North American market demands are very clear, and most mills do their best to only send the higher quality material, but as with any organic product there will be a mix of grades.

 Though there is not a standardized grading system for Ipe lumber, we consider Grade A Ipe to be clear of defects on at least 3 sides.
 Defects include knots, borer holes, or sapwood.
 In other words, grade A Ipe will have a straight or cathedral grain pattern with no holes or knots.

-Quartersawn Ipe lumber will present some raised grain areas where the internal structure of the wood (medullary rays) is much harder and will appear as ridges that may need to be sanded.
+Furthermore, quartersawn Ipe lumber presents some raised grain areas where the internal structure of the wood (medullary rays) is much harder.
+These rays appear as ridges that need to be sanded.
 This is not a defect; rather, it is an indication of a quartersawn board which will have very straight grain and be extremely stable.

-The difficulty lies in that the quality of the Ipe wood that you want can’t be so easily broken down into grade A or grade B since using as much of the log and eliminating waste is a high priority all the way up the supply chain.
-The material that is available for sale will have a wide variety of grade and pricing can change to reflect how much A and/or B grade you really want.
+Ipe wood can’t be easily broken down into grade A or grade B. Using as much of the log and eliminating waste is a high priority all the way up the supply chain.
+The material that is available for sale will have a wide variety of grade, and pricing can change to reflect how much A and/or B grade you really want.